tcjennings/apple2/SCREEN.ADDRESS/README.md

 - Press P to switch display pages.
 - Press X to exit the program.

 To enter a coordinate for display page 2, first press P to switch, then E to enter a coordinate.
-Display page 2 will be drawn the inverse of page 1.
+The program switches back to Page 1 to take input and show output.
+Press P to switch again to see the drawn character.
+Coordinates will continue to be calculated for Page 2 until a double-switch resets the current operating page.

+*Applesoft doesn't have PRINT routines for Page 2 so BASIC input and output can only happen on Page 1, whether you're looking at it or not.*

+This program starts by moving BASIC to address $6000 (24576) which prevents it from using any of the display buffers for program or variable storage.
+Ordinarily BASIC uses the text/low-res Page 2 memory for programs.

+This program implements a HOME function for the Page 2 display at $300 (768) which works by "clearing" the 4 memory pages starting at $800 with (inverse) SPC characters.

 # Operation